zapata-engineering/orquestra-sdk/docs/guides/migrating-from-quantum-engine.rst

 Am I Affected?
 ==============

-If you're using ``orq login`` or ``orq login --qe``, you're on QE.
+If you're using ``orq login --qe``, you're on QE.
 Read this guide.

-If you're using ``orq login --ce``, you're already on CE.
+If you're using ``orq login`` or ``orq login --ce``, you're already on CE.
 You can probably skip this doc.

+.. note:: ``orq login`` uses CE by default since the version 0.51.0.

 Another way to check it is to run ``orq login --list``.
 If the "Runtime" column says "CE_REMOTE", you're all set.

 Checklist